 I have had success exercising from home previously and since I already have the training resources, equipment and space that I needed to workout, I decided to not renew my gym membership right now, and exercise at home over the winter.

 I already know that I prefer to workout first thing in the morning, and have planned to rotate stretching, balance, weights, and resistance training on different days.
-I will probably incorporate some online high intensity interval (HIIT) workouts that I’ve been looking at, for good measure.
+I will probably incorporate a bit of high intensity interval (HIIT), for good measure.

 To get ready over the holidays, I cleaned and organized my exercise area so there was nothing preventing me from starting when I was ready.

-This Monday I weighed myself and took all my measurements, as I did when I started my Dietitian’s Journey back in 2017, and for the two-years following until I reached my goal.
-I was encouraged that despite everything, I only gained 5 additional pounds since being post-Covid in 2022, so I have a total of 25 pounds to lose to get back to where I was.
-More important to me is the need to lose the extra inches around my waist, as that is where the health risk is.
+Monday I weighed myself and took my measurements, as I did when I started my Dietitian’s Journey back in 2017.
+I am five pounds up from my post-Covid weight in 2022, so I have a total of 25 pounds to lose to get back to where I was, but as I tell my clients, my focus will be to lose the extra inches around my waist, which is where the health risk is.

 To your good health.